Who this practice is for.

 Or you are navigating a referral decision.
 A client whose body presentation concerns you; you want a practitioner's read on whether hands-on assessment is warranted, what kind, and with what expectations.

-I work from an enactive frame — drawing on Thomson, Esteves, and Sposato on active inference in manual therapy — that maps usefully onto the nervous-system orientation you already have.
+I work from an enactive frame — drawing on Draper-Rodi, Thomson, Esteves, and Sposato on active inference in manual therapy — that maps usefully onto the nervous-system orientation you already have.
 I do not translate either language down to the other: I speak somatic-experiential and hands-on clinical as distinct registers that can be in genuine conversation.
 A Consultation session can serve as a referral conversation, a specific case discussion, or an intellectual exchange about where manual assessment and somatic therapy intersect and diverge.

 Relevant services: Professional Consultation